Mukadam Asiwaju Asiru Idris

-Mukadam Asiwaju Asiru Idris FCA is a Nigerian government official and diplomat serving as the Commissioner of Finance since 2016.
+Mukadam Asiwaju Asiru Idris FCA is a Nigerian government official and diplomat serving as the Kogi state's Commissioner of Finance since 2016.
 He previously served as the Special Adviser on Finance Economy, Commerce and Investment to the Governor of Kogi State from January 2016 to November 2019 under Governor Yahaya Bello.
 He was reappointed as Commissioner of Finance, Budget and Economic Planning in January 2020 a position he held till date.

-Early life and Education
+Early life and education

-Mukadam Asiwaju Asiru Idris was born on December 11, 1975, in Isanlu, Yagba East LGA, to Asiru Ijagbemi, a farmer and Hajia Hawawu Ijagbemi, a trader, and the iyaoloja of Bagido in Isanlu.
+Mukadam Asiwaju Asiru Idris was born on December 22, 1975, in Isanlu, Yagba East LGA, to Asiru Ijagbemi, a farmer and Hajia Hawawu Ijagbemi, a trader, and the iyaoloja of Bagido in Isanlu.

 He obtained Nigeria Certificate in Education (NCE) in Economics/Mathematics from College of Education, Oro in Kwara State.
 He also attended Ahmadu Bello University, Zaria, He is a master's degree Holder of Accounting from the Kogi State University, Ayingba.

 Career

 Early career

 Mukadam Asiwaju Asiru Idris started as an Executive Assistant, Head teller in Zenith bank.
 In 2006, he became the Senior Executive Assistant, Vault Administration/Cash Officer with the same bank.

 Asiwaju was promoted to Assistant Manager, Head Corporate Banking Group where he managed the bank's relationship with assigned companies with turnover in excess of $30million.